Skip to Main Content

 Open Access & Institutional Repository: About Open Access

-Open Access (OA) means freely available to read (and reuse) by anyone with internet access.
+Open Access (OA) means research is permanently available to read (redistribute and reuse) by anyone with internet access at no cost to the reader.

-Making your journal articles available open access ensures that your work reaches the widest possible audience, and that it can be used and shared easily.
+Making your research available open access ensures that your work reaches the widest possible audience, and that it can be used and shared easily.

 We have an Open Access Jargon Buster to help with some of the terms.